DevOpsHiveHQ/awesome-kustomize/README.md

 - [Asdf-kustomize](https://github.com/Banno/asdf-kustomize) - Kustomize plugin for asdf version manager.

-# Awesome Componenets
+# Awesome Components
-Awesome Componenets are Kustmoize Components which can help with common day-to-day operations, such as hardening your deployment to be compliant with the [restricted Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).
+Awesome Components are Kustmoize Components which can help with common day-to-day operations, such as hardening your deployment to be compliant with the [restricted Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).

 You can find them [here](./components/).